afrojer/bib/README.md

-bib
+Bibliographic References
 ===

-Bibliographic references used at Columbia University
+BibTeX database used at Colubia University